Sujithrt/healthcare_mining/README.md

 ### System Architecture and Algorithms

 - **Direct Calls to LLM**: The query embedding generation is performed through direct calls to LLM APIs and models.
 This approach ensures efficient handling of user requests and leverages different LLM’s powerful natural language processing capabilities.

-## Implementation of Algorithms

-Our Retrieval Agent, developed using Langchain, is designed for advanced query processing and information retrieval.
-We have implemented different chains and agents as will be shown in the upcoming sections.

 ## Different LLMs